anshul98ks123/FBFetch/README.md

 1. Register an fb app ar https://developers.facebook.com.
 1. Go to the settings of your fb app.
 1. Click on 'Add Platform', and choose 'Website' option.
-1. Now enter the following link in the site URL input under website section of settings page.
+1. Now enter the following link in the site URL input under website section of settings page and save changes.
 ```
 http://localhost:8000/
 ```
-1. Save Changes.

 Now enter the following fields in config.js file

 1. CLIENT_ID (APP ID from facebook)